IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

 #### First Deployment

-1. In your web terminal session, under the directory where you clone the labs repository `(.../openshift-workshop-was/labs/Openshift/IntroOpenshift)`, you will find **Deployment.yaml**;
+1. In your web terminal session, under the directory where you cloned the labs repository `(/home/ibmuser/openshift-workshop-was/labs/Openshift/IntroOpenshift)`, you will find **Deployment.yaml**;

      For example:
      ```